mqtthiqs/at-doc/docs/atelier/modulation.md

 _A new modulation paradigm_

-In Atelier just like on modern modular synthesizers, all parameters (sliders, cursors, buttons etc.) can be modulated.
-But Atelier's _polyadic_ modulation system goes far further than its analog parent, offering a new paradigm to interact with your modules.
+In _Atelier_ just like on modern modular synthesizers, all parameters (sliders, cursors, buttons etc.) can be modulated.
+But _Atelier_'s _polyadic_ modulation system goes far further than its analog parent, offering a new paradigm to interact with your modules.
 It is the key to constructing living, evolving patches, provoke surprises and program complex interactions.

 Animate a whole family of parameters in one click, let complex random movements guide your explorations ([_Agitation_](../modules/agitation.md)), construct tailor-made macro-controls for live interaction ([_Control_](../modules/control.md)), or trigger advanced envelopes with customizable contours ([_Peak_](../modules/peak.md))...
-If the modules of Atelier are its sound-processing heart, the modulation system is certainly its brain.
+If the modules of _Atelier_ are its sound-processing heart, the modulation system is certainly its brain.

 ## Features